Funding applications are now open. The application takes 15 minutes to complete and will close November 12, 2024.

 • educate and engage students, families and/or community members on climate change and climate actions; and/or

-• take place only in the city of Toronto;
+• take place within the boundaries of the city of Toronto

-• satisfy TDSB or TCDSB rules, including approved educational programming partners; and
+• satisfy TDSB or TCDSB rules, including approved educational programming partners

 Examples of eligible projects include: